Mizquipolcatl (MH741v)

 Glyph or Iconographic Image Description:

 This black-line drawing of the simplex glyph for the personal name Mizquipolcatl (“Person from Mizquipolco”) is attested here as a man’s name.
 The glyph has an X-shape cross, and in the spaces the X creates are small circles filled in with black paint or ink.
 This forms a quincunx, but the meaning and beyond that, and how it relates to the mesquite tree is unclear.
-The second part of the name -pol- is seemingly a negative affix, perhaps meaning wretched.
-That, the mesquite, and the -catl (affiliation suffix), might not be shown visually.
+The second part of the name -pol- may be used to intend "large," in reference to the tree.
+The size, the mesquite, and the -catl (affiliation suffix), are apparently not be shown visually.

 Description, Credit: